the-reefshark/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Kanbug Tracker` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Delete a bug**

 **MSS**

-1. User requests to list Bugs
+1. User requests to list bugs
-2. Kanbug tracker shows the list of Bugs
+2. Kanbug Tracker shows the list of bug
 3. User requests to delete a specific bug in the list
-4. Kanbug tracker deletes the person
+4. Kanbug Tracker deletes the bug

     Use case ends.